Matrix42AG/angular-gridster/README.md

 	maxSizeX: null, // maximum column width of an item
 	minSizeY: 1, // minumum row height of an item
 	maxSizeY: null, // maximum row height of an item
+	saveGridItemCalculatedHeightInMobile: false, // grid item height in mobile display. true- to use the calculated height by sizeY given
 	resizable: {
 	   enabled: true,
 	   handles: ['n', 'e', 's', 'w', 'ne', 'se', 'sw', 'nw'],